xgdsmileboy/SimFix/README.md

-##### NOTE: Currently, SimFix can only run on the defects4j benchmark since it tightly depends on some defects4j commands.
-However, we are working on the refactoring process to make it a more general framework, which can be flexibly used on other projects.
-It is on the way ...
+##### NOTE: SimFix depends on several defects4j commands.
+Therefore, if you want to conduct your experiment on other projects outside defects4j, please adapt the project to defects4j framework.

 # SimFix